ThatOneGuyScripts/BetterColorDetection/README.md

 # BetterColorDetection
 This is my color detection and CV files for Kelltoms OSBC.

-Download files and merg them with your OSRS-Bot-COLOR-main or unpack them manually.
+Download files and merge them with your OSRS-Bot-COLOR-main or unpack them manually.

 This is a two part project part one in the screenshot bot.
 Make sure to initialize the bot in your OSRS init.py